 IRJ Pro will not gather any personally identifiable information through Google Analytics.
 You can find more information about what data can be collected via Google Mobile App Analytics here.

 By using IRJ Pro Apps and the Website, the user explicitly consents that his or her information is collected via Google Analytics.

 Our websites are general audience websites and are not directed at, or intended for use by, children under 13.
 Accordingly, we do not knowingly collect personal information from children under the age of 13.

 Simmons-Boardman is headquartered in New York and may share or transfer information between its offices and among its subsidiaries and affiliates.
 If your information was collected outside the United States, it may be necessary to transfer your information to the United States for processing in order to provide you with requested products and services.
 You understand and agree that information you provide may be sent to and processed by Simmons-Boardman in the United States.
 The data protection laws in the United States may not be the same as the data protection laws in your home country.
 Further, in appropriate circumstances, we may use specific contracts approved by the European Commission that afford personal data certain protections similar to that afforded by E.U. law.
-Please contact us email@example.com if you want further information on the mechanisms used when transferring your personal data out of the country where it was collected.
+Please contact us at firstname.lastname@example.org if you want further information on the mechanisms used when transferring your personal data out of the country where it was collected.

 The accuracy of your information is important to us.
 If you change your email address, or if any of the other information we hold about you is inaccurate or out of date, please contact us at email@example.com to update your information.
 If you are located in certain jurisdictions, you have the right to ask for a copy of the information we hold about you or other rights as set forth in applicable law.
 We reserve the right to limit or deny access to personal information where providing such access is unreasonably burdensome or expensive under the circumstances or as otherwise permitted by applicable law.
 E.U. data subjects’ rights under the GDPR are explained below.